 Leaders and the HR team have a significant role to play in creating an empowered environment and removing blockers so employees can drive change.
 This concept in agile is referred to as servant leadership, and you can prepare leaders to play this role ahead of your results rollout.
 More formal approaches like frontline ambassadors, change champions, and cross-functional forums can also bridge the gap between the top-down changes and teams on the ground.

 Principle 8: Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

 The notion of pulsing more frequently (say monthly) is quite topical, but it’s easy to be tripped up by this more frequent cadence and not have the time to take meaningful action.
 Even if action is taken, there often isn’t enough time for people to understand its value.
 People don’t get survey fatigue, they get lack of action fatigue.

-A good survey strategy should have a cadence that reflects an indefinitely sustainable pace of learning, acting and repeating.
-People should feel there’s been enough time to dive into results, act on those results, and perceive change in the organization before another survey comes out.
+A good survey strategy should have a cadence reflecting an indefinitely sustainable learning pace, acting, and repeating.
+People should feel there’s been enough time to dive into results, act on those results, and perceive a change in the organization before another survey comes out.